 What are your aspirations for the future?

 My aspirations are to play a lead role in the development of golf at a global level.
-I take time to learn about how golf in developing in different areas of the world and the benefits, both social and moral, the sport brings to many individuals.
+I take time to learn about how golf is developing in different areas of the world and the benefits, both social and moral, the sport of golf can bring to many individuals.